huggingface/blog/autoformer.md

 ## DLinear

-The DLinear model uses the above `DecompositionLayer` to  decomposes the input time series into the residual (the seasonality) and trend part.
-In the forward then each part is passed through its own linear layer which projects the signal to an appropriate `prediction_length` sized output.
+The DLinear model uses the above `DecompositionLayer` to  decompose the input time series into the residual (the seasonality) and trend part.
+In the forward pass each part is passed through its own linear layer, which projects the signal to an appropriate `prediction_length`-sized output.
 The final output is the sum of the two corresponding outputs in the point-forecasting model:

 ```python
 def forward(self, context):